-The kindness of strangers: Caring, trust linked to genetic variationNovember 14th, 2011 in Genetics /
+The kindness of strangers: Caring, trust linked to genetic variationNovember 14, 2011 in Medicine & Health / Genetics

 Scientists have discovered that a gene that influences empathy, parental sensitivity and sociability is so powerful that even strangers observing 20 seconds of silent video identified people with a particular genetic variation to be more caring and trusting.

 In the study, 23 romantic couples were videotaped while one of the partners described a time of suffering in their lives.
 The other half of the couple and their physical, non-verbal reactions were the focal point of the study.
 Groups of complete strangers viewed the videos.
 The observers were asked to rate the person on traits such as how kind, trustworthy, and caring they thought the person was, based on just 20 seconds of silent video.

 "Our findings suggest even slight genetic variation may have tangible impact on people's behavior, and that these behavioral differences are quickly noticed by others," said Aleksandr Kogan, a postdoctoral fellow at the University of Toronto and the study's lead author.